teknoir/CompreFace/TEKNOIR.md

 See [Dockerfile](teknoir/Dockerfile) how a facenet model replace the existing model just to be a carrier to be copied into the actual image at build time.

-See [Makefile](embedding-calculator/Makefile) have been updated with
+See [Makefile](embedding-calculator/Makefile) have been updated with a custom facenet model build.

 Nvigate to the `embedding-calculator` dir and manually build the new images:
 ```bash